Please note that Tapas no longer supports Internet Explorer.

 His fingers tapped once against the staff.

-“This was not an accident.”
+“This was not natural.”

 “I do not understand.”
 Rae’s chest tightened.
 “What is wrong with me?”